-Since April 2014, 39 (66%) of the 59 of young people coming into care were aged 14-17 years.
+Since April 2014, 46 (62%) of the 74 admissions to care were young people aged 14 to 17 years.
 These numbers reflect an increase in the number of European Nationals who are 17 years old who arrive in the UK or were abandoned who have sought accommodation under the Children Act (1989) Section 20 status as young people with no person who has parental responsibility for them in the UK.